LucasJK/Character-Sheet/README.md

 # Character-Sheet

-- status bar including incumbered, unconscious, obscured, level of cover, paralyzed, prone etc.
+- status bar including incumbered, unconscious, obscured, level of cover, paralyzed, prone etc. --choose location

+- detect class to add rage to status list

+- add sub-statuses for invisibility (lightly/heavily obscured)
+- add sub-statuses for cover (half/three quarters/full)
+- add sub-statuses for exaustion (1-6 levels)
+- add modal for changing which statuses you are affected by

 - hit dice

-- in inventory: all purpose counter with field to fill out name of counter for each instance

 - option to add highlight/highlight colour to specific items/attacks